 - Interesting!
 What is the purpose of your writing?

-- Do you see a movie based on “Strangers With Known Faces” being made?
+- Given the novelty, do you see a movie based on “Different Beads of the Same” being made?

 - So how was this journey of becoming a published author?